ultral/ultral.github.io/it/deploy2openshift-en.md

 ![Deploy](assets/one-does-not-simply.png?raw=true "Deploy")

-Unfortunate, the world is cruel, there were some important prerequisites.
+Unfortunately, the world is cruel, there were some important prerequisites.
 * We could build the application only at a special Jenkins slave, because of security restrictions
 * There was no access from the client's Openshift installation to the private developers' docker registry.
 * We were not able to re-use existing docker images, because they were created for developing & testing needs only.